microsoft/nn-Meter/docs/usage.md

 Output name is default to be `/path/to/input/file/<input_file_name>_<model-type>_ir.json` if not specified by users.

-## Import nn-Meter in your python code: Python binding
+## Import nn-Meter in your python code

 After installation, users can import nn-Meter in python code